Timeline

 1936

-Welcome To San Fransisco
+Welcome To San Francisco

 Though competitors were closing stores elsewhere, Charles sent his Sales Manager to San Francisco on a mission to open new shops, expanding Seeā€™s operations outside Los Angeles for the first time.
 Within four years, there were 18 "Mary Seeā€™s Dainty White Shops" all over the Bay Area.